millermedeiros/domr/README.md

 ## Install

-Modules are converted to node.js format during npm publish in case you want to use it with browserify.
+Modules are [converted to node.js format](http://github.com/millermedeiros/nodefy) during npm publish in case you want to use it with browserify.

 ```
 npm install domr
 ```

-or you can use the something like [volo](http://volojs.org/) to download the source AMD files from github and place it inside the "domr" folder.
+or you can use the something like [volo](http://volojs.org/) to download the AMD source files. (or just use the files inside `src`)

 ```
 volo add millermedeiros/domr#src domr